EvaSeidlmayer/orcid-for-wikidata/README.md

 | 0000-0002-1792-079X | 'Cilene' | 'Canda' | 'Universidade Federal da Bahia' | '28111' | 'RINGGOLD' | '2015' |
 | 0000-0003-0554-179X | 'Shinya' | 'Ariyasu' | 'Nagoya University' | 'http://dx.doi.org/10.13039/501100004823' | 'FUNDREF' | '2016' |

-**From the ORCID_summaries_2019.tar.gz archive we retrieved basic information on 673 058 researchers.** Now we can use these information to set up a basic information item for authors if needed.
+From the ORCID_summaries_2019.tar.gz archive we retrieved basic information on 673 058 researchers.
+We could use these information to set up a basic information item for authors if needed.